braze-inc/braze-docs/_docs/_api/endpoints/cdi/get_integration_list.md

 /cdi/integrations
 {% endapimethod %}

-> Use this endpoint to return a list of existing integration configurations.
+> Use this endpoint to return a list of existing integrations.

 {% alert note %}
 To use this endpoint, you'll need to generate an API key with the `cdi.integration_list` permission.